A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Alternative models and comparison by cross-validation

 \section{Alternative models and comparison by cross-validation}

-To validate the predictive performance of the proposed latent score full model, we compare it to the two submodels of Section \ref{sec:Network} (the affinity-only and the phylogeny-only models), and to the bilinear latent-distance model with two of its submodels (the bilinear and the latent-distance models) \citet{hoff2002latent,hoff2005bilinear}.
-The bilinear model assumes a logit formulation with an intercept and an affinity coefficient for each node, hence, it correlates with the affinity-only model in interpretation.
-The latent-distance model assumes a one-dimensional latent variable for each node, and pairwise distances between nodes are the Euclidean distance between their respective latent variables, aligning it with the phylogeny-only model in interpretation, though the distances are not informed by data external to the association matrix, as in the case of our phylogeny-only model.
+To validate the predictive performance of the proposed latent score full model, we compare it to the two submodels of Section \ref{sec:Network} (the affinity-only and the phylogeny-only models), and to the bilinear latent-distance model with two of its submodels (the bilinear and the latent-distance models) \citep{hoff2002latent,hoff2005bilinear}.
+The bilinear model excludes phylogenetic information, and assumes a logit formulation with an intercept and an affinity coefficient for each node, hence, it correlates with the affinity-only model in interpretation.
+The latent-distance mode assumes a one-dimensional latent variable for each node, and pairwise distances between nodes are the Euclidean distance between their respective latent variables, aligning it with the phylogeny-only model in interpretation.
+Therefore, the latent-distance model excludes explicit phylogenetic information, and distances are not informed by the association matrix, as in the case of our phylogeny-only model.
 Additional latent dimensions can be added to the latent-distance model, which might improve prediction, though at an extra cost of interpretation.
 The bilinear latent-distance model combines both former components, and all three variates of this model are implemented using {\sf latentnet} {\sf R}-package \citep{latentnetPaper, latentnetPackage}, as \verb ergmm(Z~rsociality) , \verb ergmm(Z~euclidean(d=1)) , and \verb ergmm(Z~rsociality+euclidean(d=1)) , respectively.
 The {\sf latentnet} package readily provide alternative forms of distances, though, for this dataset, we found that the Euclidean distance has a better performance.

 Finally, we also compare our proposed model to a nearest-neighbour (NN) algorithm, in which we set the distances between hosts proportional to the number of parasite species they share, also known as the Jaccard distance.
 This form of distance does not require additional data other than \(\Z\).
 Hence, for this algorithm, we let the probability of a host-parasite interaction be equal to the average number of host-neighbours with documented association to the parasite, within the \(k\)-closest host-neighbours.
 A host can share different sets of parasites with different hosts, though at times the size of the different sets might be the same, yielding exact Jaccard pairwise distances to multiple hosts.
 Therefore, we let \(k\) be driven by the number of shared parasites, excluding the parasite of interest.
 For example, \(k=2\) would define a neighbourhood of all hosts that have at least the 2nd highest number of shared parasites for a host of interest.
 In brief, \(k\) is chosen by cross-validation; the details of the optimization criterion is discussed in later.